-With the release of Chrome 56 (estimated for release January 31, 2017), Chrome will be tagging website pages with login or credit card form fields as “not secure” if they don’t have a valid security certificate.
+With the release of Chrome 56 (estimated for release January 31, 2017), Chrome will be tagging website pages with forms as “not secure” if they don’t have a valid security certificate.

 If you’re not sure if your forms are secured, look at the address bar while on your website.
 If the address is preceded by a green lock icon and the word “Secure”, your site is already secured.
 However, if you see an icon with a lower case i in a circle the site is not secured.
 A site that displays both the “Secure” and the i icon is partly secured.